If you own a Texas rental property, you should know the laws related to residents breaking a lease early, meaning before the lease expires.

 - Month-to-month lease: 30 days’ notice

-There is no statute for quarterly and annual leases in the state of Texas.
+There is no statute for quarterly and annual leases in the state.

-The rental agreement should also include the landlord’s responsibility of reletting the property.
-When the property is rented out again, the previous tenant will only be responsible for paying rent for the period the property is vacant.
+The rental document should also include the landlord’s responsibility of reletting the property.
+When the property is rented out again, the previous tenant will only be responsible for paying rent for the period the premises is vacant.

-Moreover, you should also include the tenants’ rights to sublet the property in your rental agreement.
+Moreover, you should also include the resident’s rights to sublet the premises in your rental agreement.

-In Texas, tenants aren’t allowed to sublet the property without any prior approval from the landlord.
-Tenants must request approval through certified mail, with a return receipt.
+Residents aren’t allowed to sublet the property without any prior approval from the landlord.
+Residents must request approval through certified mail, with a return receipt.

 The letter of request should include the sublet term, names of the proposed sub-tenants, reason for subletting the unit, and written consent of any co-tenants.

 A copy of the proposed sublease must also be included.
-It’s worth noting that Texas law provides landlords the power to reject the request for sublease.
+It’s worth noting that state law provides landlords the power to reject the request for sublease.

-Unjustified Reasons for Breaking a Lease in Texas
+Unjustified Reasons for Breaking a Rental Agreement in Texas

 The following reasons do not provide sufficient justification to release a tenant from the lease.
 If a tenant breaks a lease due to any of the reasons described below, they’re not protected against penalties for not honoring the lease agreement.

-Here are unjustified reasons for breaking a lease:
+Here are unjustified reasons for early lease termination:

 - Buying a house

-- Moving to another place due to job or school relocation
+- Moving to another rental unit due to job or school relocation

 - Upgrading or downgrading a lifestyle